salmanhiro/salmanhiro/README.md

 I am Salman

-🔭 I am currently working on Allure AI as Software Engineer.
+- 🔭 I am currently working on Allure AI as Software Engineer.
+- 🌱 I’m currently learning neuroscience

-👯 I am looking to collaborate on open source science project, and spending my weekend for it.
+- 👯 I’m looking to collaborate on open source project
+- 💬 Ask me about anything
+- 📫 How to reach me: LinkedIn
+- ⚡ Fun fact: nearly dying on mountain